webiny/docs.webiny.com/docs/webiny-apps/page-builder/development/creating-iframe-element-plugin.md

             settings: ["pb-editor-page-element-settings-delete"],
             onCreate: "open-settings",
             create(options) {
-            // Create function it's here to create the initial data for the page element,
+            // Create function is here to create the initial data for the page element,
-            // which then is utilized in the IFrameEmbed, in settings dialog. return {
+            // which then is utilized in the IFrameEmbed component and in the settings dialog. return {
                     type: "iframe",
                     elements: [],